Syndrome aware mitigation of logical errors: Coarse-grained SALEM

-A main advantage of CG-SALEM over FG-SALEM is that mapping syndromes to corresponding logical error channels is computationally trackable for large codes.
+A main advantage of CG-SALEM over FG-SALEM is that mapping syndromes to corresponding logical error channels is computationally tractable for large codes.
 Indeed, instead of the syndrome-conditioned logical characterization ($s\mapsto\Lambda_{L|s}$) needed for FG-SALEM, which may be computationally hard, CG-SALEM requires two computationally tractable tasks:

 \textbf{Partition and classification:} Define a partition $S=\cup_kS_k$, and classify each measured syndrome $s$ to its containing subset $S_k$.
-Useful partitions should preserve a significant fraction of the shot-overhead improvement of FG-SALEM over ExtLEM, and allow for computationally efficient classification, $s\mapsto k$.
+Useful partitions should preserve a significant fraction of the shot overhead improvement of FG-SALEM over ExtLEM, and allow for computationally efficient classification, $s\mapsto k$.
 We find that such useful partitions can be constructed using `soft-output decoders' \cite{smith2024mitigating, meister2024efficientsoftoutputdecoderssurface, gidney2023yokedsurfacecodes, toshio2025decoderswitchingbreakingspeedaccuracy}.
 In addition to proposing a recovery operation, such decoders produce a metric $\tau$ for the probability of a logical error given the proposed recovery.
 Fig.~\ref{Fig: Bi-SALEM} shows the performance of CG-SALEM with partitions based on the value of $\tau$.

 \textbf{Subset-conditioned characterization:} Estimate the channels $\Lambda_{L|k}$ for (accepted subsets) $k=0,\dots,K$.
 We focus on small numbers $K$ of subsets, such that all channels $\Lambda_{L|k}$ can be efficiently computed in pre-processing and stored in a short lookup table.
-We sketch our characterization procedure in Appendix \ref{sec:approx logical channels}, and provide a detailed account elsewhere \cite{qedma_logical_errors_2024}.
+We describe our `physical-to-logical' characterization (P2LC) protocol in Appendix \ref{sec:approx logical channels}.
+Appendix \ref{Sec: color code simulations} demonstrates numerically that the logical error channels produced by P2LC allow for CG-SALEM which is essentially unbiased.